amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “A Maximum Likelihood-Based Minimum Mean Square Error Separation and Estimation of Stationary Gaussian Sources from Noisy Mixtures”, Submitted to _IEEE Transactions on Signal Processing_ in Aug.
 2018.

-•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis”, _IEEE Transactions on Signal Processing_, vol. 66, no. 19, pp. 5000-5013, Sept.
+•	**Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “{{% staticref "files/Performance_Analysis_QML_TSP.pdf" "newtab" %}}Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis{{% /staticref %}}”, _IEEE Transactions on Signal Processing_, vol. 66, no. 19, pp. 5000-5013, Sept.
 2018.

 •	Yeredor, A., **Weiss, A.** and Weiss, A.J., “High-Order Analysis of the Efficiency Gap for Maximum Likelihood Estimation in Nonlinear Gaussian Models”, _IEEE Transactions on Signal Processing_, vol. 66, no. 18, pp. 4782-4795, Sept.
 2018.